djboni/zig-raylib/README.md

       const raylib = raylib_dep.artifact("raylib");
   ```

-- Figuring out how to set options for the external library (as shown above)
+- Set options for the external dependency (as shown above)

+  - I had to enable the option `.linux_display_backend = .X11`

 - Link the external library to the executable